-In the last chapter of the story, the group tries to race Zieg, who is dead set on destroying the world in the name of the creator Soa.
-The Divine Moon Objects that he has gathered serve to shatter the remaining Signet Sphere, magic devices by the Winglies that are the last barrier between the Moon Child and the Moon That Never Sets.
-Three times more does the group cross paths with him before the final confrontation – in Aglis, in Zenebatos and in Mayfil – and three times they fail to prevent the destruction of the Signets.
+In the last chapter of the story, the group races Zieg, who is dead set on destroying the world in the name of the creator Soa.
+The Divine Moon Objects that he has gathered serve the purpose of shattering the remaining Signet Sphere, magic devices by the Winglies that are the last barrier between the Moon Child and the Moon That Never Sets.
+Three more times does the group cross paths with him before the final confrontation — in Aglis, in Zenebatos and in Mayfil — and three times they fail to prevent the destruction of the Signets.

 Dart: Is this the Moon That Never Sets!?

 Rose: Yes.
 It has been long.
 Very… Let’s get going.

 One Last Truth

 Once all Signets have been destroyed, the only option left to save both the world as well as Shana is the destruction of the moon’s core itself, before it is reunited with the god’s soul resting in Shana.
 On The Moon That Never Sets, the group faces Zieg in battle.
 The conversation before the start of the battle is the reason I believe Rose as well as Dart have come to terms with the fact that they are truly fighting someone who was once dear to them, but who they no longer know.
 The possibility of external or internal manipulation never comes up.

 Rose: Zieg!!
 You don’t deserve to use spirits!!